 An application is only complete when:

 - you have submitted your application and supporting documents via the Applicant Portal

 - you have paid the £50 application fee.
 Further information on application fees see here.

 If you miss the deadlines specified in the applicant portal, you will not be able to submit your application.

 Applicants may want to check their eligibility for an application fee waiver.
 Note the early deadline (30 November) for such applications.

-Applications are considered on a rolling basis at monthly meetings.
-Applicants should normally receive a response to their application within eight weeks of applying.
+Applicants should normally receive a response to their application within twelve weeks of applying.
 Applicants who pass initial review by two admissions committee members will then be invited for an interview by members of the course admissions committee.
 Interviews will be held remotely.

 More information on the application process for the MPhil course is provided here by the University of Cambridge Graduate Admissions office.
-Applications for the academic year 2022/23 are now open, and will close on March 31st, 2022.
+Applications for the academic year 2024/25 open on September 4th 2023, and will close on March 28th, 2024.

 The Cambridge Postgraduate Open Day takes place virtually in November.
 Bookings open in September.
 Visit the Postgraduate Open Day site for more details.